Francis William Billado: Death and burial

 Billado died suddenly at his home in Burlington on September 13, 1966, as the result of accidentally choking on a piece of food.
 He was buried in Colchester's Fort Ethan Allen Cemetery, across the road from the Vermont National Guard headquarters at Camp Johnson.

 Awards

 Billado was a recipient of the Legion of Merit, Army Commendation Medal, and Vermont Distinguished Service Medal.
 In addition, he received the American Campaign Medal, American Defense Medal, World War II Victory Medal, European-African-Middle Eastern Campaign Medal with Battle Star, and Armed Forces Reserve Medal with gold and bronze hourglass devices.

 Additional honors

 The National Guard armory in Williston, Vermont, was named for him.

 Billado was a member of the Lake Champlain Yacht Club.
 In his honor the club created the Billado Trophy, awarded annually to the club member whose boat finishes first on corrected time in the seasonal handicap races sailed with novice crews.
+The yacht club later reorganized its competitions, and four annual races were grouped together as the Billado Series.